iAlexeze/docker-multi-server-monitoring/README.md

 ## Files Overview

 ### `logging/loki/loki-config.yaml`
-This file configures **Loki**, a log aggregation system, to store and manage logs collected from Promtail across the main and agent servers.
+This file configures **Loki**, a log aggregation system, to store and manage logs collected from Promtail across the control and agent servers.
 Loki is integrated with Grafana for visualizing logs.

 ### `logging/promtail/agents-server/promtail-config.yml`
 This configuration file defines how **Promtail** collects logs from Docker containers and system logs on remote agent servers.
-Promtail forwards the logs to the Loki server running on the main server.
+Promtail forwards the logs to the Loki server running on the control server.

-### `logging/promtail/master-server/promtail-config.yml`
+### `logging/promtail/control-server/promtail-config.yml`
-This configuration file defines how **Promtail** collects logs on the main server and forwards them to the local Loki instance.
+This configuration file defines how **Promtail** collects logs on the control server and forwards them to the local Loki instance.

 ### Monitoring and Logging Components

 #### **Prometheus**
-Collects metrics from `node-exporter` and `cAdvisor` running on the main and agent servers.
+Collects metrics from `node-exporter` and `cAdvisor` running on the control and agent servers.

 #### **Grafana**
 Visualizes metrics from Prometheus and logs from Loki.
 It provides predefined dashboards for both monitoring and logging.